FeddrickAquino/sse2rvv/README.md

 - Locate `#include <emmintrin.h>` in the code and replace them with `#include "sse2rvv.h"`.

 - Put `INIT_SSE_VL` somewhere before the first Intel's intrinsic code.
-This is an important step, and if missed, would result in all the value extracted from a vector register being 0.
+This is an important step, and if missed, would result in undeterministic behavior.

 ## Reference